Mobile Map Guide,

 Stop by in the evening and view it from outside, when the chandelier shows off its unique feature – it’s illuminated by neon tubes inside!

 The accompanying Persians were named by Chihuly, who simply thought the name fit the shapes.

 Want to own your own piece of Chihuly glass?
 The Visitors Center is one of the few places where you can purchase original Chihuly glass work and prints, in the gift shop.

 04 – Modern Totem

-The sculpture is an obelisk from two stacked, black granite stones, creating a modern and minimalist interpretation of a totem, an ancient symbol of community, gathering, and family.
+The sculpture is an obelisk from two stacked stones, creating a modern and minimalist interpretation of a totem, an ancient symbol of community, gathering, and family.

 The library’s stone steps came from the same quarry as these granite stones.